linux-minidisc/linux-minidisc/README.md

 Instead of accessing the generic USB device name (e.g. "Net MD Walkman"), the `device_name` member of `struct netmd_device` (returned by `netmd_init()`) should be used instead, which contains proper model names from `libusbmd`.

+## Reworked group handling code

+The previous group handling code was buggy and hard to maintain.
+Reworked most of the code in a new module `groups.c` based on the existing handling code.
+Removed some hard-to-get-right commands (`group`, `groupmove`) in `netmdcli` and replaced them with a new `group` command that just specifies the range, and will bail out if the new group would overlap with existing groups.

+More could be done in this area, and deleting and moving tracks does not yet interact with the group code, but it's already better than before.

+As a side effect of this change, `netmd_get_track_count()` has been added based on code from `libnetmd.py` and `netmd-js`.